NHS England - Transformation Directorate

 What is the current process for using NHS data for analysis?

-Research and analysis is currently carried out through a process that involves data being shared.
+Research and analysis are currently carried out through a process that involves data being shared.
+When a researcher or analyst wants to use NHS data they must go through a rigorous application and assessment process, known as the Data Access Request Service (DARS), before it can be shared.
 The current procedures do a good job to make sure patient data is kept safe, privacy is protected, and that data sharing is of benefit to patients.
 However, there are things we can do better to improve the current procedures.

 What is a Secure Data Environment?